 VICE: Can you please tell us a little about yourself?

 Gamariel Mboya: My name is Gamariel Mboya.
-I am a person with albinism from the southern highlands of Tanzania, in a region called Mbeya.
+I am a person with albinism from the southern highlands of Tanzania; a region called Mbeya.
 I’m 29 and married.
 I have a daughter and work for a charity called Under the Same Sun.
 What was life like growing up in Tanzania?

 How do people with albinism feel about the term "albino"?

 In various ways, the word has been used with negative implications and inferences.
-When I was growing up, even though people knew my name, they still chose to refer to me as "the albino."
-The term is dehumanizing.
+When I was growing up, even though people knew my name, they still chose to refer to me as "the albino".
+The term is dehumanising.
 That said, many people with albinism refer to themselves as albinos.

 Today, we’re trying to encourage people to separate our genetic condition from who we are as people.